1powechri2/backend-curriculum-site/module1/success.md

 A student who graduates from this module will be able to do the following.

 ### Ruby Syntax & Style

 #### Mastery

 * Identify and apply best choice methods for strings, integers, arrays and hashes
-* Consistently identify best-choice enumerables for interacting with collections
+* Consistently identify best-choice enumerables for interacting with arrays and hashes
 * Use if/else statements, loops, conditional statements, and boolean operators to manage control flow
 * Use Ruby docs and other online documentation to identify best-choice methods and approaches
 * Explain the difference between class and instance methods